Sweet Bee Farm Update | Shark Tank Season 13

 - Shark: Barbara Cocoran

-The small jars of honey blends are available in Macy’s and Bloomingdale’s currently, but they want to scale even further.
-So far in the year of filming, they’ve done $888,000 in sales.
+In the year of filming, they’ve done $888,000 in sales year to date.
 About 70% of their business is direct to consumers, and they don’t spend anything on advertising.

-The sharks try their blends and they are impressed.
-Plus, the family business side of things is appealing.
-This family is so wholesome.
+The sharks try their blends and are impressed.
+Plus, the family business side of things is appealing — this family is just so wholesome.

-Mark Cuban starts off the comments.
+Mark Cuban starts the commentary.
 He says that scaling to serve the nation would require a lot of cash.
 They have a 23% profit margin, but Mark still can’t account for scaling.
-He’s out.
+So, he’s out.

-Guest shark Daniel Lubetzky is afraid of a bee colony collapse, which is a problem with other honey companies.
+Next, guest shark Daniel Lubetzky brings up the risk of bee colony collapse, which is a problem with other honey companies.
 They don’t take too much honey when they harvest, though it is a worry and they’ve had some issues with it as well.
-Daniel goes on to say that this feels like a family business, so she just can’t invest.
-He’s out, too.

-Lori Greiner admits that she doesn’t eat honey at all, so she’s out.
+Next, Lori Greiner admits that she doesn’t eat any honey.
+So, she’s out as well.

 Even before appearing on